-- Completion of 64 semester credits as listed on the Credit Checklist/Courseplan - Completion of 7 required courses: LEAD535 (2), 625 (2), 630 (2), 635 (4), 636 (2), 637 (2), 638 (2). - Completion of a Specialist Research Project worth a minimum of 3 credits, maximum of 6 (LEAD798).
+- Completion of 36 semester credits as listed on the Credit Checklist/Courseplan - Completion of required courses: - o O Credits of LEAD 600 Annual Conference - o 2 Credits of LEAD 630 Introduction to Leadership Credits: 2 - o 2-3 Credits of LEAD 535 Principles of Academic Writing Credits: 1-3 - o 4 Credits of LEAD 635 Leadership and Learning Plan Credits: 2-4 - o 3 Credits of LEAD 636 Issues in Leadership Foundations Credits: 2,3 - o 3 Credits of LEAD 638 Issues in Leadership Theory Credits: 2,3 - Completion of research courses: - o EDRM 505 Research Methods Credits: 3 - o LEAD 637 Issues in Research Credits: 2.3 - o LEAD 798 EdS Research Project Credits: 3-6 - Completion of a Specialist Research Project worth a minimum of 3 credits, maximum of 6 (LEAD798).
 This research project must include one genre of research.
 This research project will involve data collection and analysis of a problem or issue from the workplace.
 The participant and an assigned advisor will select a second faculty reader who will assist in the successful completion of the project.
-This project is different from both the MA research project and the dissertation in the degree and complexity required.
-The participant may also be required to take EDRM505 (3 cr) if they have not taken a master's level research class.
-These 3 credits will be extra beyond the minimum 24 AU credits required for the EdS. - A successful comprehensive evaluation, consisting of the following: - 1.
-The development of a portfolio demonstrating competency in at least 15 areas, with at least two at the "proficient" level, and the rest at the "satisfactory" level (see "Competency Evaluation Rubric" in Appendix B).
-Each competency is reviewed by the Leadership and Learning Group and approved by three faculty members. - 2.
-A written "synthesis paper" is submitted to the Program Team four weeks before the presentation of the portfolio (see section on Assessment). - 3.
-Successful portfolio presentation demonstrating achievement of the program competencies (see section on Assessment). - 4.
-Submission of a research-based article to a peer-reviewed publication.
+This project is different from both the MA research project and the dissertation in the degree and complexity required. - A successful comprehensive evaluation, consisting of the following: - The development of a portfolio demonstrating competency in at least 15 areas, with at least two at the "proficient" level, and the rest at the "satisfactory" level (see "Competency Evaluation Rubric" in Appendix B).
+Each competency is reviewed by the Leadership and Learning Group and approved by three faculty members. - A written "synthesis paper" is submitted to the Program Team four weeks before the presentation of the portfolio (see section on Assessment). - Successful portfolio presentation demonstrating achievement of the program competencies (see section on Assessment). - \\Submission of a research-based article to a peer-reviewed publication.